hei-synd-syd-stud/2024-syd-git-public-JSA-HEVS/answers.md

 I can stage the README with the newly added information, but the staged one didn't change.

 ### Task 5
+- The first lign of the commit is the commit hash, its unique signature.
+- HEAD refers to the currently checked-out branch's latest commit
+- main refers to the main branch
+- After the ()?
+IDK

 ### Task 6

 ## Gitgraph